New Relic's VMware vSphere integration helps you understand the health and performance of your vSphere environment. You can:

 Total size of memory in disk.

 Total size of the file corresponding to the file blocks that were allocated uniquely to store memory.
-In other words, if the underlying storage supports sharing of file blocks across disk files, the property corresponds to the size of the file blocks that were allocated only in context of this file, i.e. it does not include shared blocks that were allocated in other files.
+In other words, if the underlying storage supports sharing of file blocks across disk files, the property corresponds to the size of the file blocks that were allocated only in context of this file.
+It does not include shared blocks that were allocated in other files.
 This property will be unset if the underlying implementation is unable to compute this information.

 Total size of snapshot files in disk

 Total size of the file corresponding to the file blocks that were allocated uniquely to store snapshot data in disk.
-In other words, if the underlying storage supports sharing of file blocks across disk files, the property corresponds to the size of the file blocks that were allocated only in context of this file, i.e. it does not include shared blocks that were allocated in other files.
+In other words, if the underlying storage supports sharing of file blocks across disk files, the property corresponds to the size of the file blocks that were allocated only in context of this file.
+It does not include shared blocks that were allocated in other files.
 This property will be unset if the underlying implementation is unable to compute this information.

 Disk file path in the datastore